1927 Chicago mayoral election: Election day security

 Due to fears of race riots on election day, ahead of the election, there was talk of the military potentially providing security in the city on election day.
 Ultimately, the Chicago Police Department sent 5,000 men (including standard policemen, plain clothes officers, and special machine gun squads) to guard the polls.
-Police superintendent Morgan A. Collins warned the city's criminal elements, "Any gangsters that are out Tuesday had batter wear bullet-proof vests," warning that the police planned to, "shoot first, talk afterward."
+Police Superintendent Morgan A. Collins warned the city's criminal elements, "Any gangsters that are out Tuesday had batter wear bullet-proof vests," warning that the police planned to, "shoot first, talk afterward".
 The Sherman House Hotel, home to both Dever and Thompson's campaign headquarters, was given police security scrutiny on election day.
 Despite Cook County Sheriff Charles E. Graydon requesting that Illinois National Guardsmen be kept at the ready, they were not called to the city.
-Instead, Adjutant General of Illinois Carlos E. Black promised that gaurdsmen would be able to be deployed on a two-hour notice.
+Instead, Adjutant General of Illinois Carlos E. Black promised that guardsmen would be able to be deployed on a two-hour notice.
 Thompson himself had urged for the National Guard to be sent to secure the polls in Chicago.
 In all, more than 5,000 police officers in 100 squads guarded the city during the election.

 The city avoided rioting on election day.
 Universal Service described the election as the city's "quietest election in recent years" in terms of electoral violence.
 In an incident of election crime, gangsters managed to steal the ballot boxes from the 29th precinct of the 45th ward at gunpoint.
-Shot fatally during election day law enforcement activity was mobster Vincent Drucci.
+Shot fatally during election law enforcement activity was mobster Vincent Drucci.

 The election was marked by an unusually low level of crime: only one ballot box theft and a negligible amount of violence.
 Some claimed that this was due to Capone using his men to guard polling stations and ensure votes for Thompson, but contemporary accounts make no mention of gang activity and police were dispatched to guard polling stations, aided by City Hall employees.
 Police attributed the quiet at least in part to the death of Drucci, who had allegedly raided the downtown offices of the Dever-supporting 42nd Ward alderman Dorsey Crowe the day before the election and was killed by police upon his arrest later that night.
 Among some of the incidents of crime that were reported was the kidnapping of two election judges.
-Two buildings were bombed, including a soft drink establishment owned by State Representative Lawrence C. O'Brien.
+Two buildings were bombed, including a soft drink establishment owned by State Representative Lawrence C. O'Brien and the 42nd ward Democratic Party headquarters.